Grants are forms of need-based financial aid which do not have to be repaid.

 - Award Amount: $500 per year

 The Virginia Tuition Assistance Grant Program (VTAG) is a state-funded, non need-based grant available to undergraduate students who are Virginia residents and are enrolled full-time.
 Once awarded, it is not necessary to reapply for subsequent years.
+However, a new application may be required if a student changes their program or moves from an undergraduate degree to a graduate degree.
 The VTAG application is due July 31.

 Established in 2007, the Two-Year College Transfer Grant Program (CTG) provides an incentive for students to first complete an associate degree at a Virginia public two-year college before transferring to a participating Virginia four-year college or university as a means to reduce the overall cost towards completing a bachelor’s degree.
 To be eligible, a student must: